 For example, a list of dependencies might appear as:

-Package: mutt Version: 1.3.17-1 Depends: libc6 (>= 2.2.1), exim | mail-transport-agent
+Package: mutt Version: 1.3.17-1 Depends: libc6 (>= 2.2.1), default-mta | mail-transport-agent

 Relationships may be restricted to a certain set of architectures.
 This is indicated in brackets after each individual package name and the optional version specification.
-The brackets enclose a non-empty list of Debian architecture names in the format described in Architecture specification strings, Section 11.1, separated by whitespace.
+The brackets enclose a non-empty list of Debian architecture names in the format described in Architecture specification strings, separated by whitespace.
 Exclamation marks may be prepended to each of the names.
 (It is not permitted for some names to be prepended with exclamation marks while others aren’t.)

 Source: glibc Build-Depends-Indep: texinfo Build-Depends: kernel-headers-2.2.10 [!hurd-i386], hurd-dev [hurd-i386], gnumach-dev [hurd-i386]

 kernel-headers-2.2.10 on all architectures other than

 For binary relationship fields and the

 architecture restriction syntax is only supported in the source package

 debian/control.
 When the corresponding binary package

 control file is generated, the relationship will either be omitted or

 of the binary package.
 This means that architecture restrictions must

 not be used in binary relationship fields for architecture-independent

 Depends: foo [i386], bar [amd64]

 If the architecture-restricted dependency is part of a set of

 Build-Depends: foo [!i386] | bar [!amd64]